BrunodaSilvaLeite/Manage_Your_Company/Readme.md

 - Run `yarn dev` or `npm run dev` to run the server;
 - By default the server will run at `localhost:3000`.

+## 🏃 How to Run front

+- Make a fork;
+- Open the project on your terminal;
+- cd/front
+- Run `yarn install` or `npm install` to install Dependencies;
+- Connect with your mongodb in Database folder
+- Run `yarn start` or `npm run start` to run the server;
+- By default the server will run at `localhost:3001`.

 ## 🤔 How to contribute
 - Make a fork;
 - Create a branch with your feature: `git checkout -b my-feature`;